hillaper/Rela2x/README.md

 ## Description

-Rela²x is a freely available Python package that offers a collection of functions and classes for analytic and automatic high-field liquid-state NMR relaxation theory.
+Rela²x is a freely available Python package that offers a collection of functions and classes for analytic and automatic high-field liquid-state NMR relaxation theory (and spin physics in general).

 The package provides tools to compute and analyze the Liouville-space matrix representation of the relaxation superoperator, *R*, for arbitrary small spin systems with any spin quantum numbers and relaxation mechanisms.
 It includes every possible cross-term between the interactions.
-Approximations, simplifications for the analysis of *R*, and visualization tools are also available.
+Approximations and simplifications for the analysis of *R*, and visualization tools, are also available.
 Rela²x is designed to be user-friendly, requiring only a basic knowledge of Python.

 ## Releases